kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 Since the data structure requirements may evolve throughout the Kaa-based system lifetime, the Kaa server can be configured to simultaneously handle notification schemas of multiple versions.
 In this case, a notification will have multiple schema versions associated with it, as well as multiple sets of notification data so that each schema version is covered.
 To deliver such a notification to an endpoint, the server chooses the schema version supported by the endpoint.

 The default notification schema installed for Kaa applications is empty.
-You can configure your own notification schema using the Admin UI or [REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO).
 For the purpose of this guide, we will use a simple notification schema shown in the following code block.

 ```json
 {